About Us

 Nekpo Brown is a dynamic professional with over 15-years of experience in the field of finance and leadership development, carrying a Bachelor of Arts in Communications from the University of Rhode Island, a Master of Science in Communication & Information Management from Bay Path College.
 She is presently a Business Analyst at MassMutual Financial Group, previously serving as the Quality Assurance Tester, and Change Agent Consultant.
 “I am passionate about applying my communications development and implementation experience with the Brooks Community Health Center as we work together to insert a medical infrastructure that Liberians desperately deserve.”

-Kathleen C. Toomey
+Kathleen C. Toomey, MD

 Board Member